luishgarciap/RE-STORM/README.md

 /DynamicContext_DC6/_logi_c6_s10_YesDYesJ.json

-## logs for the RDM SAS under other SLAs
+## Logs for the RDM SAS under other SLAs

 * Figures 22, 23 and 24 correspond to the log files: